 To ensure all students are given equal access to online course materials while allowing them time to become familiar with the online course learning environment, course web sites for all courses offered through the School of Pharmacy and Health Professions will be made accessible to students no more than three business days prior to the start of the semester in which the course is offered.

 School faculty members are responsible for activating required and elective course web sites in accordance with this policy.
-Faculty with questions related to course web site activation should contact Instructional Design staff within the School’s Office of eLearning and academic Technologies (OLAT).
+Faculty with questions related to course web site activation should contact the Health Sciences Instructional Design Team.